jeevu221b/text_summarizer/README.md

 ## Overview

-Abstract Summarizer API is a simple flask app with a POST endpoint which accepts input text, maximum and minimum summary length in the request.
-These params are then passed through a function that uses the T5 (Text-To-Text Transfer Transformer) model from the Hugging Face Transformers library which generates a condensed summary.
+Text Summarizer is a simple flask app with a POST endpoint which accepts input text, maximum and minimum summary length in the request.
+These params are then passed through a function that uses the T5 (Text-To-Text Transfer Transformer) model from the Hugging Face Transformers library which generates a condensed abstract summary.
 The summarization process involves encoding the input text, generating the summary, and decoding the output to obtain the final summarized text.

 ## Libraries Used: